 "He's not much worse off than he was before, but ultimately, his fate rests upon the outcome of your quest."

-"Speaking of which," That was Percival.
+"Speaking of which," That was Leon.
 "We need to go, sire."

 Arthur stood up in response and followed behind them as they all shuffled out the door, leaving behind Gaius to tend to the dying Merlin.
 Using so much magic that day had only caused Merlin's body to become weaker.
 He wouldn't be able to last for much longer.